w3f/Grants-Program/applications/LootMogul.md

 ## Development Roadmap :nut_and_bolt:

-### Milestone 1 — Implementing NFT, metaverse using polkadot blockchain.
+### Milestone 1 — Implementing NFT marketplace on Polkadot ecosystem using substrate

 - **Estimated duration:** 6 months
 - **FTE:** 4 to 5 developers